epsi-rns/epsi-rns.github.io/_posts/design/2015/2015-11-11-inkscape-isometric-infographics.markdown

 * or Top: Skew Horizontal: -30, Rotate: -30

-Note: You need to scale, if you wish to get exact size.
+Note: You need to scale to 86.062%, if you wish to get exact size.
+But I always ignore it, since I don't need exact size.

 ### Filter Effect